 In the insurance world, it is a business or organization that organizes the transaction between two parties, typically the client and said insurance company.
 This means that all agents broker the sale between the client and the insurance company, even captives.
 They present the client and the underwriting information and broker the deal between the insured and insurance company.
 Captive agents just decide to broke these clients with a single company.

-The short answer is: Insurance Agents act on behalf of another.
+The short answer is: Insurance Agents act on behalf of their clients.

 The million-dollar question is, who are they an agent for?

-Captive insurance agents have a fiduciary responsibility to their insurance companies.
-They have no fiduciary duty for their clientele.
-It is evident in the contract that they sign.
+Captive insurance agents (Allstate, State Farm, Farmers, Amica are a few off the top of my head) have a fiduciary responsibility to their those companies.
+They have no fiduciary duty for their clientele, nor do they have a choice on who they can broker with.
 They have to meet sales goals and operate under the demands of that insurance company.
-So when you are working with an agent who has only insurance company they can offer, understand that the advice provided is not meant to provide agency for their clients, but an agency for the insurance company.
+So when you are working with an agent who has only one insurance company they can offer, understand that the advice provided is not meant to provide agency for their clients, but an agency for the insurance company.